nucleus-angular/rest/README.md

   * Whether or not to automatically parse the REST API response
 * **requestFormatter: (default: empty function)**
   * A function that can wrap the model data in a specific format before sending it to the REST API.
 This function take one parameter and that in the model data that is being sent.
+* **isArray: (default: null)
+  * Determines whether all requests are or are not arrays when retrieving data.
+This can be override on a call by call level with the forceIsArray() method on models/repositories

 ## Code Example Documentation